hoangduytran/blender-manual/manual/grease_pencil/modes/edit/selecting.rst

    :Menu:      :menuselection:`Select --> More/Less`
    :Shortcut:  :kbd:`Ctrl-NumpadPlus`, :kbd:`Ctrl-NumpadMinus`

-The purpose of these tools is to reduce or enlarge the current selection within a stroke (i.e. they will never "go outside" of a stroke or "jump" to another stroke in the same object).
+The purpose of these operators is to reduce or enlarge the current selection within a stroke (i.e. they will never "go outside" of a stroke or "jump" to another stroke in the same object).

 More